-- If the threat collection is added or updated after the system has observed the suspicious activity, threat intelligence is not applied to that IP address, hostname, or URI until the suspicious activity occurs again. - (Beta) If an ExtraHop-curated threat collection is updated, the ExtraHop system will search for new domains that are indicators of compromise in records for the past 7 days.
+- If the threat collection is added or updated after the system has observed the suspicious activity, threat intelligence is not applied to that IP address, hostname, or URI until the suspicious activity occurs again. - If an ExtraHop-curated threat collection is updated, the ExtraHop system performs Automated Retrospective Detection (ARD), which searches for new domains that are indicators of compromise in records for the past 7 days.
 If a match is found, the system generates a retrospective detection. - If you disable or delete a threat collection, all indicators are removed from the related metrics and records in the system.